antares-sql/antares/README.md

 ## Philosophy

 Why am I developing an SQL client when there are a lot of them on the market?
-The main goal is to develop a totally free, cross platform and open source alternative, empowered by JavaScript's ecosystem.
+The main goal is to develop a totally free, full featured, cross platform and open source alternative, empowered by JavaScript's ecosystem.
 An application created with minimalism and semplicity in mind, with features in the right places, not hundreds of tiny buttons or submenu.

 ## How to contribute

 - [Translate Antares](https://github.com/EStarium/antares/wiki/Translate-Antares)

+## Current main features

+- Multiple database connections at same time.
+- Table's content management (add/edit/delete).
+- Run queries on multiple tabs.
+- Query suggestions.
+- Database management (add/edit/delete).
+- Native dark theme.
+- Multi language.
+- Auto updates.

-## Roadmap
+## Coming soon

 This is a roadmap with major features will come in near future.